Generalized Clifford-Severi Inequality and the Volume of Irregular Varieties: The continuous rank and the subcanonicity index

 \section{The continuous rank and the subcanonicity index}

-In this section we introduce two numbers associated to line bundles which will appear in the Main Theorem.
-The first one, the {\it continuous rank} can be defined for any coherent sheaf on irregular varieties, and the second one (the {\it subcanonicity degree}) for a line bundle on any variety.
+In this section we introduce the {\it continuous rank} of any coherent sheaf on irregular varieties, and the {\it subcanonicity degree} of a line bundle on a variety.
 The fundamental properties of these two numbers are that both behave well under algebraic equivalence, blow-ups, \'etale Galois coverings and hyperplane sections.

 Given a line bundle on an irregular variety $X$, the behavior of the continuous system given by $|L\otimes \alpha|$ is studied in \cite{MLPP1} and in \cite{MLPP2}.
 Our interest relies on {\it general} elements in the continuous family.